Tim Stauffer: San Diego Padres

-In 2010, Stauffer started the season working out of the Padres bullpen and posted a 0.49 ERA in 9 appearances.
-He got his first opportunity to start on May 9, taking the place of Kevin Correia, but Stauffer required an emergency appendectomy on May 11, sidelining him for nearly two months.
-When he rejoined the club, he worked out of the bullpen until September when he made six more starts.
+In 2010, Stauffer started the season working out of the Padres' bullpen and posted a 0.49 ERA in 9 appearances.
+He got his first opportunity to start on May 9, replacing Kevin Correia, but Stauffer required an emergency appendectomy on May 11, sidelining him for nearly two months.
+When he rejoined the club, he worked out of the bullpen until September, when he made six more starts.
 Stauffer finished the season with a 6–5 record and 1.85 ERA, with 61 strike-outs and 24 walks in 82 2/3 innings pitched.

-Stauffer was the Padres Opening Day pitcher in 2011 and was a mainstay of the rotation.
+Stauffer was the Padres' Opening Day pitcher in 2011 and was a mainstay of the rotation.
 He started 31 games and finished the season with a 9–12 record and 3.73 ERA, with 128 strike-outs versus 58 walks over 185 2/3 innings.

-In early 2012, Stauffer and the Padres agreed on a one-year $3.2 million contract to avoid arbitration.
-Stauffer was again the planned Opening Day starter, but he suffered an elbow strain in spring training and went on the disabled list.
-He only made a single start in May before going back on the DL.
-In August, he had surgery on the flexor tendon in his right elbow.
+In early 2012, Stauffer and the Padres agreed on a one-year, $3.2 million contract to avoid arbitration.
+Stauffer was again the planned Opening Day starter but suffered an elbow strain in spring training and was placed on the disabled list.
+He only made a single start in May before returning to the DL.
+In August, Stauffer had surgery on the flexor tendon in his right elbow.
 After the season, the Padres did not tender an offer to Stauffer, and he elected for free agency after clearing waivers.

-On January 29, 2013, Stauffer re-signed with the Padres on a minor league deal.
-After going 2–2 with a 3.16 ERA in Triple A, Stauffer's contract was selected, and he was called up to the Majors on May 17, 2013.
-Stauffer settled into a long relief role with the Padres bullpen, pitching multiple innings in 22 of his 43 relief appearances.
+On January 29, 2013, Stauffer re-signed with the Padres on a minor league contract.
+After going 2–2 with a 3.16 ERA in Triple-A, Stauffer's contract was selected, and he was called up to the Majors on May 17.
+Stauffer settled into a long relief role with the Padres' bullpen, pitching multiple innings in 22 of his 43 relief appearances.
 He finished the 2013 season with a 3–1 record and 3.75 ERA, recording 64 strike-outs in 69 2/3 innings.

-Stauffer signed a new one-year, $1.6 million deal with San Diego on December 2, 2013, avoiding arbitration.
-Stauffer again primarily worked out of the pen as long reliever, making three starts in late May and early June after Robbie Erlin went to the disabled list.
-He finished the 2014 season with an overall 3.50 ERA, and a 2.56 ERA as a reliever, striking out 67 in 64 1/3 innings.
+Stauffer signed a new one-year, $1.6 million contract with San Diego on December 2, 2013, avoiding arbitration.
+Stauffer again primarily worked out of the pen as a long reliever, making three starts in late May and early June after Robbie Erlin went to the disabled list.
+He finished the 2014 season with an overall 3.50 ERA and a 2.56 ERA as a reliever, striking out 67 in 64 1/3 innings.

 Minnesota Twins

-Stauffer signed a one-year $2.2 million contract with the Minnesota Twins on December 23, 2014.
+On December 23, 2014, Stauffer signed a one-year $2.2 million contract with the Minnesota Twins.
 On May 1, Stauffer landed on the disabled list with a strained right intercostal muscle.
 He was designated for assignment on June 11, 2015, and released on June 17.

 Sugar Land Skeeters

-After being released by the Twins, Stauffer signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
+On July 14, 2015, Stauffer signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
+He made 3 starts for Sugar Land, posting a 1-1 record and 1.69 ERA with 10 strikeouts over 16 innings.